Jacqui Lambie: Personal life

 Lambie is single, with two children.
 She gave birth to her first son Brentyn at age 18 in 1989, the product of her relationship with a high school boyfriend, after her enlistment for the Army.
 She met John Milverton while working in the Royal Australian Corps of Transport.
 They began a de facto marriage, where Milverton formally adopted Brentyn, and also went on to have another son, Dylan, born in 1992.
 Milverton and Lambie separated shortly before her discharge from the Army in 2000.
 In August 2015, she went public with her 21-year-old son's battle with methamphetamine addiction.
 She has also stated that she was addicted to pain medication and attempted suicide once.

-Lambie lives in the city of Burnie, on the North Coast of Tasmania.
+Lambie lives in the city of Burnie, on the North-West Coast of Tasmania.
 She has jokingly described her perfect man as having "heaps of cash" and "a package between their legs".
 Her comments were met with much ire, and she later declared it to be her most embarrassing moment.

 In 2014, Lambie described herself as "Catholic; I'm religious" — citing it as a reason for rejecting an invitation to visit a Sydney mosque.